BND Hamburger Icon

 Usability

 One area where Zoom shines is its ability to jump from a voice-only phone call to a video meeting instantly.
-Once you’ve initiated a video call, you can also bring your guest into a virtual conference room with a larger group to help close an important sales deal or brainstorm using the collaborative whiteboard features.
-Zoom meetings are also very easy to host and attend from any device with an internet connection.
+Once you’ve initiated a video call, you can also bring your guest into a virtual conference room with a larger group to help close an important sales deal or brainstorm with your remote team using the collaborative whiteboard features.
+Zoom meetings are also very easy to host and attend from any device with an internet connection, making them ideal for small businesses that have gone (or stayed) remote as commercial rent prices continue to rise.

 TipTip